ncsa/qdl/language/src/main/resources/swing/readme.txt

 /home/ncsa/dev/ncsa-git/qdl/language/src/main/resources/swing/qdl_syntax.xml

+by using file->open and pasting it in the filename box

 Note that the tool generates ok TokenMaker grammar BUT it is kind of broken in the sense that the GUI is woefully incomplete and it does not seem to store its own state right, you must add each token/function/whatever individually or with a file (caveat! if you use